Estimating Activist Ownership In CEFs Targeted By London

 (Note: I do not condone guitar violence)

-In a previous article "London Takes Action", we discussed how City of London Investment Management ("London") "went activist" on a suite of international equity CEFs.
+In a previous article "London Takes Action," we discussed how City of London Investment Management ("London") "went activist" on a suite of international equity CEFs.

 After listening to a free webinar by Barry Olliff, founder and CIO of London, I have become more convinced that they are serious about their activism this time (even though they claim that they are "not an activist" (!) in their Statement on Corporate Governance and Voting Policy for Closed-End Funds).
 See the blurb below for a brief overview of the webinar (emphasis mine).